-- For a bounded feasible region, the objective function will always have both a maximum and minimum value of the objective function. - For an unbounded feasible region with positive coefficients of the objective function, there will be a minimum but no maximum value. - If the feasible region is empty, then the objective function has no maximum or minimum value.
+- For a bounded feasible region, the objective function will always have both a maximum and minimum. - For an unbounded feasible region with positive coefficients of the objective function, there will be a minimum but no maximum value. - If the feasible region is empty, then the objective function has no maximum or minimum value.